-A: The last performance will be 2 June.
-Works will start July 2018 with reopening scheduled for 2020.
+A: The last performance took place on 2 June 2018.
+Works began soon after with reopening scheduled for 2020.

 Q: Why are we proposing a redevelopment?
 Why now?

 A: We want to become the venue of choice for producers and artists who want to showcase their work in Cornwall and the South West and believe the people of Cornwall deserve access to the best performing arts possible which will rival any city in the country.
 To achieve this, we need to invest in the building now.

 Significant parts of our Grade II* listed building are no longer fit-for-purpose and ongoing maintenance costs are high.
 Because of a range of constraints left over from previous works and the daily demands placed on a heritage building, the venue is now showing significant signs of wear and tear which need urgent attention.
 The backlog of maintenance alone would cost in the region of £2 million to fix.
 Doing nothing is not an option.
 Without investment, it is anticipated that the venue would close for good.